 If you thought Caribbean waters and tropical palm trees were Mexico’s version of beach paradise, think again.

-With its crystal clear water, beautiful sandy beaches and stunning desert mountains covered in giant Cardon cacti, it’s not hard to see why Balandra is ranked as one of the best beaches in the world.
+With stunning desert mountains covered in giant Cardon cacti, crystal clear water and beautiful sandy beaches, it’s not hard to see why Balandra is consistently ranked as one of the best beaches in the world.

 In this guide, we’ll tell you everything you need to know about visiting.
-With recent restrictions and capacity limits at the beach, it can take some careful pre-planning.
+With recent restrictions and capacity limits at the beach, some careful pre-planning is required.

 Is Balandra Beach open?